mrseanryan/windows-scripts/git/git-notes.md

 git diff --cached
 ```

+# Changing REMOTE origin

-# switching the origin of a repo (for example after cloning, instead of forking)
+## switching the origin of a repo (for example after cloning, instead of forking)

 ```
 git remote rm origin